 Welcome to “Civilization”

 In 2013, the United Nations reported that abortions were legal upon request in 58 of the 193 Member States.
 The World Health Organization estimates that there are between 40 and 50 million abortions per year.
 Ireland finally joins the majority of North America and all but four countries in the European Union in granting women the right to terminate their pregnancies as a matter of convenience – and the price of inclusion was just the lives of potentially millions who now will never be born.
-Welcome to “civilization,” Ireland.We value your comments!
-Please weigh in on our comment section below.
+Welcome to “civilization,” Ireland.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com